 Australian barrister, human rights advocate and author, Julian Burnside AO QC was awarded the 2014 Sydney Peace Prize on Wednesday 5th November 2014, at Sydney Town Hall.
 He delivered the 2014 City of Sydney Peace Prize Lecture, and Professor The Hon.
-Dame Marie Bashir presented him with the Prize in front of nearly 1500 people.
+Professor Dame Marie Bashir AC DVO presented him with the Prize.

-“I am deeply honoured to be selected to receive this year’s prize, especially in a year when Australia’s reputation is being tarnished by its intentionally harsh treatment of asylum seekers.
+Burnside was thrilled to receive the Prize, commenting “I am deeply honoured to be selected to receive this year’s prize, especially in a year when Australia’s reputation is being tarnished by its intentionally harsh treatment of asylum seekers.
 I have long admired the work of the Sydney Peace Foundation.
 It continues to advocate for human rights and promote peace.
-It helps keeps our focus on the importance of the rule of law, the need to treat all human beings with compassion and the need to ensure that human rights are respected,” says Julian Burnside AO QC.
+It helps keeps our focus on the importance of the rule of law, the need to treat all human beings with compassion and the need to ensure that human rights are respected.”

 The Jury commented: “All nominations were remarkable people doing extraordinary things in a myriad of ways, but the Jury chose Julian Burnside for his unflinching advocacy and commitment.
 Australia is currently marooned at a moral and legal crossroads over policies towards asylum seekers and refugees.

 Julian Burnside’s decades long advocacy of the human rights of some of the world’s most vulnerable people makes him an extremely worthy recipient.”

 Burnside has been a persistent thorn in the side for governments on both sides.
 He reaches across the aisle to explain how existing policies against asylum seekers are not just cruel but represent an astonishingly expensive legal and moral failure.